kubernetes/website/content/zh-cn/docs/reference/using-api/deprecation-guide.md

 #### PodSecurityPolicy {#psp-v125}

 <!--
-PodSecurityPolicy in the **policy/v1beta1** API version will no longer be served in v1.25, and the PodSecurityPolicy admission controller will be removed.
+PodSecurityPolicy in the **policy/v1beta1** API version is no longer served as of v1.25, and the PodSecurityPolicy admission controller will be removed.

 Migrate to [Pod Security Admission](/docs/concepts/security/pod-security-admission/) or a [3rd party admission webhook](/docs/reference/access-authn-authz/extensible-admission-controllers/).
 For a migration guide, see [Migrate from PodSecurityPolicy to the Built-In PodSecurity Admission Controller](/docs/tasks/configure-pod-container/migrate-from-psp/).
 For more information on the deprecation, see [PodSecurityPolicy Deprecation: Past, Present, and Future](/blog/2021/04/06/podsecuritypolicy-deprecation-past-present-and-future/).
 -->
-**policy/v1beta1** API 版本中的 PodSecurityPolicy 将不会在 v1.25 中提供， 并且 PodSecurityPolicy 准入控制器也会被删除。
+从 v1.25 版本开始不再提供 **policy/v1beta1** API 版本中的 PodSecurityPolicy， 并且 PodSecurityPolicy 准入控制器也会被删除。

 迁移到 [Pod 安全准入](/zh-cn/docs/concepts/security/pod-security-admission/)或[第三方准入 webhook](/zh-cn/docs/reference/access-authn-authz/extensible-admission-controllers/)。